-In the Hub Statistics category, you can scroll through all your Hubs and at a glance see the HubScore, total comments, publication date, content change date, and the page views in the last day (a rolling 24 hour window), one week, one month and for all time, as well as the last date at which the Hub was changed.
-The last column shows your Hubs' Featured status.
+In the Statistics category, you can scroll through all your articles and at a glance and view your HubScore, total comments, publication date, content change date, and the page views for the last day (a rolling 24 hour window), week, month, and for all time.
+You can also see the last date the article was changed.
+The last column shows your article's Featured status.

-For more detailed stats you will need to visit your Hub (but not in edit mode) and click on the "stats" button near the top of the Hub (above the Hub title).
-Here you can see Hub Metrics, total views, keywords used by searchers who have found your Hub on Google, and also the top traffic sources which can be viewed by Day, Week, Month, and Lifetime.
+For more detailed stats you will need to visit the live article (not while in edit mode) and click on the "Stats" button in the Author Center at the top.
+Here you can see metrics, total views, and keywords used by readers who have found your article via search engines.
+You can also view the top traffic sources by day, week, month, and lifetime of the article.